319SoftDev/linkedin-with-markdown-KeyshaF-11/Shwe.md

 # About
-> My name is Shwe Yee and I am currentlt in the graduting class of 2026.
-I am a rather a creative person and I like drawing and animating the things I am passionate about.
-I am a computer science major and I know html and phyton.
+> My name is Shwe Yee and I am currently in the graduting class of 2026.
+I am rather a creative person and I like drawing and animating the things I am passionate about.
+I am a computer science major and I know HTML and Python.
 I am very fond of arts and crafts, I also like collecting stickers.